-When deploying the Siebel Resource Adapter to a Java EE application server (for example, Oracle Application Server, Oracle WebLogic, or IBM WebSphere MQ), you must make sure that the necessary Siebel JAR files are included.
-The Siebel JAR files that need to be added to the classpath are:
+When deploying the Siebel Resource Adapter to a Java EE application server (for example, Oracle Application Server, Oracle WebLogic Server, or IBM WebSphere MQ), you must make sure that the necessary Siebel JAR files are included.
+The Siebel JAR files that must be added to the classpath are:

-- SiebelJI.jar - SiebelJI\lang.jar (lang is the installed language pack; for example, SiebelJI\enu.jar for English or SiebelJI\jpn.jar for Japanese.)
+- SiebelJI.jar - SiebelJI_lang.jar (lang is the installed language pack; for example, SiebelJI_enu.jar for English or SiebelJI_jpn.jar for Japanese.)

-The resource adapter archive, or RAR file, may also be required for deployment.
+The resource adapter archive, or RAR file, might also be required for deployment.
 Refer to the documentation of the Java EE application server for more information on deploying a JCA adapter on the server.

-The following sections contain code samples for both managed and nonmanaged environments.
+The following topics contain code samples for both managed and nonmanaged environments.